The Largest Lavender Plantation In Serbia

 13,500 tonnes of ULO cold storage capacity was built to be competitive on the world market and to ensure the customer receives the highest quality goods.
 The cold storage is equipped with a sorting machine with a capacity of 12 tonnes/hour.
 Another cold storage of 8,400 tonnes is planned.
 Apple yield is about 70tonnes/ha and 90% of the production goes to Russia.
 The company’s plan is to grow another mixed modern plantation on 160 hectares, where they will cultivate blueberry, cherry, pear and apple.

 Crop production takes place on 2,500 hectares, with modern machinery that enables faster, more efficient and more economically viable work.
 The machinery contains satellite navigation, wide grip add-on machinery and tools and irrigation systems that cover an area of 700 hectares.
-The company also has storage capacity in the form of a silo of 12,000 tonnes and a floor warehouse that can take 22,000 tonnes.
+The company also has storage capacity in the form of a silo of 12,000 tonnes and a flooring warehouse that can take 22,000 tonnes.
 In order to partly round off the process of seed production, they have built a processing centre to process seeds of grains and soybean.